dimi67ch/top-codebase/doc/helm-charts.md

                 port:
                   number: 80
   ```
-  > **Note:** This ingress ressource allows the website to be reachable from outside the cluster at port 80
+  > **Note:** This ingress resource allows the website to be reachable from outside the cluster at port 80

 ## Package the Chart
 See [chapter package registry](./gitlab-package-registry.md).